hashgupta/2018-Science-Fair-Facial-Recognition-Code/README.md

 3. Put the images from the database in a folder named ExtendedYaleB at the same level as the model python files.

-4. Run the greyscale file
+4. Run the Convolutional Neural Network and Multi-Layer Perceptron.
+These will most likely create